Home / Food Resources / Calfresh

 • Be a non-citizen national (born in American Samoa or Swain’s Island)

-• Not be receiving 11 or more meals from another source (such as a co-op, sorority/fraternity house, or meal plan)
+• Have a meal plan of 11 meals or less, including meal plans from another source, such as a co-op, sorority/fraternity house, or meal plan)

-• Not exceed the income threshold (please contact us to learn more about the income thresholds). *
+• Meet the income threshold (please contact us to learn more about the income thresholds). *

-• Works over 20 hours a week in paid work (or 80 hours in a month)
+• Work at least 20 hours a week in paid employment (or 80 hours on average per month)

-• Can provide a doctor's note stating that you cannot work 20hrs or more per week
+• Can provide a doctor's note stating you are unable to work 20hrs or more per week due to a mental or physical disability

 • Has a dependent under 12 years old